nicolasvonluetzow/linear-splatting/README.md

 ## Evaluation

-We added some additional functionality to the [eval script](full_eval.py), which should simplify working with any of datasets and scenes considered in the paper.
+We added some additional functionality to the [eval script](full_eval.py), which should simplify working with any of the datasets and scenes considered in the paper.
 Adding the path to a dataset will automatically run an evaluation for the respective scenes using the correct resolutions, train splits and background colors.

 Any arguments given to the evaluation script that are not known will be passed to the training script.